sudoTinaW/blog/_posts/2021-03-10-linked-list.md

 date: '2021-03-10 10:50:00 -0000'
 categories: algo
 ---
-A linked list is composed of multiple `ListNode` nodes. `ListNode` is an object and it occupies 8 bytes (integer value 4 bytes + `ListNode` reference next 4 bytes) in heap memory.
+A linked list is composed of multiple `ListNode` nodes. `ListNode` is an object and it occupies 8 bytes (integer `value` 4 bytes + `ListNode` reference `next` 4 bytes) in heap memory.
 Each node is a reference of a `ListNode` object.
-It is similar to next reference.
-The node/next reference saves an address of a `ListNode` object in stack memory and occupies 4 bytes as well.
+It is similar to `next`reference.
+The node reference saves an address of a `ListNode` object in stack memory and occupies 4 bytes as well.

-- Steps to Resolve Signal Linked List Problem,
+- Steps to Resolve Single Linked List Problem,

   - Consider previous/slow/last node as the last valid result node
   - Consider current node as a new enumerating node, and update current node.
   - Connect the updated current node to the previous/slow/last node
   - Move the previous/slow/last node forward to maintain its last position
-  - We need to consider all possible previous/slow/last node situation and cover all updates of current nodes.
+  - We need to consider all possible previous/slow/last node's situations and cover all updates of current nodes.
-  - If we need to update the previous/slow/last node's next, we need to consider use dummy node.
+  - If we need to update any node's previous node (such as slow node, or one node before the current node)'s `next` property, we need to consider use dummy node.

 - Three Ways to Update a Node: